 Volume Of Leads (Last Month)

-Here’s a screenshot of the 102 leads from inside LSA
+Here’s a little visual of the 102 leads from inside the LSA account.

-If you are a home services company or work with a home services company that understands their numbers, is forward thinking and willing to spend money on advertising that converts LSA is a no brainer!
+If you are a home services company or work with a home services company that understands their numbers, you’re forward thinking, and you’re willing to spend money on advertising that converts, LSA is an absolute no-brainer!

-We’ll try to keep this post up to date as things continue to change and evolve with LSA.
-Please let us know in the comments if you think we should add anything… Or if you hear of new developments we should add here.
+We’ll update this post regularly as things continue to change and evolve with LSA.
+Please let us know in the comments below if there’s any information of value we missed or if you hear of new developments we should add.